HiepThanhTran/Website-Career-Consulting-Management/README.md

-# CareersFlux - Career Consulting Management
+# CareersFlux - Career Consulting

 CareersFlux is a project using Django Framework of our group in the Information System Security subject